 The contact person named in the application need not have a power of attorney for the applying organisation.

 The aim of the grant is to encourage broad-based projects providing new perspectives on the production of art.
 The intention is to create suitable conditions for long-term planning and preparation of artistic productions that involve a wide range of parties in the implementation process.
 It may be used to form new models of cooperation between independent artists and established institutions, in Finland as well as internationally, create improved versions of existing productions, and enable tours to attract wider audiences.
 The aim is also to make artistic productions more accessible to the general public and renew production structures.

 The grant may be used to cover the extra remuneration and other costs arising from these new forms of cooperation, long-term preparations or other such costs as those due to mobility.
 It is not, however, meant for the everyday operational expenses of the applicant.
 As the main applicants are legal entities, they cannot further distribute the grant of the Cultural Foundation as tax-free grants.
 Performer remunerations, for instance, are considered regular salary or business income, both of which are subject to applicable taxes.
 This should also be taken into account when drawing up a budget for the project.

-Applications of art projects connected to residential care and health care facilities should primarily be submitted to the Central Fund of the Finnish Cultural Foundation (which accepts applications from October 1 through October 30).
+Applications of art projects connected to residential care and health care facilities should primarily be submitted to the Central Fund of the Finnish Cultural Foundation.
 Their grants specifically include an Art for Institutions grant, which aims to improve the quality of life of people in need of care or special support through the arts or applied arts.
 Please see this link for more details (in Finnish).